XRPLF/XRPL-Standards/CONTRIBUTING.md

 Once published as a Candidate Specification, no further substantive changes are allowed under the same XLS number.

+For Specifications that require changes or implementation in the XRP Ledger server software and protocol, the Candidate Specification cannot be published until the relevant change has been merged into [the software's `master` branch](https://github.com/XRPLF/rippled/tree/master).

 #### Errata

 The community may discover errors in a Candidate Specification.
 In these circumstances, it is possible to update the document to fix typos or clarify the original meaning of the document.
-In these circumstances, the `revision` number should be incremented.

 ### Deprecated or Rejected XLSs